ewhicher/boomer/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "Do you need to create strategies and effective approaches for influencing behaviour at different stages of a Zoomer's involvement with your cause?
+        text: "Do you need to create strategies and effective approaches for influencing behaviour at different stages of Boomer Women's involvement with your cause?
 Explore our "
       -
         type: text
         marks:
           -
             type: bold
-        text: 'Generation Z Engagement Framework'
+        text: 'Boomer Women Engagement Framework'
       -
         type: text
         text: .